 Best States for Animals

 The U.S. has nearly 3,000 native species of animals, but up to 40% of these animals are at risk of extinction, so more conservation work is necessary.
-In addition, nearly 87 million households in the U.S. own pets, which rely on our support to survive, and residents of some states take better care of their pets than others.
+In addition, Americans own over 150 million pets across 95 million households, and these animals rely on our support to survive, though the level of care they receive varies by state.

 To highlight the best states for animals and the ones that have the most room for improvement, SmileHub compared each of the 50 states on 18 key metrics.
-The data set ranges from the number of animal charities per capita to the share of pet-owning households to the number of veterinarians per pet-owning household.
+The data set ranges from the number of animal charities per capita to the number of state conservation programs and initiatives to the share of no-kill animal shelters.

 Main Findings